-New study report by Brian Solis, in collaboration with Traackr and TopRank Marketing
+New study report by Brian Solis, in collaboration with Traackr and TopRank Marketing, helps answer the question: What is the future of influencer marketing?

 “To help set our bearings, I partnered with influencer relationship management software provider Traackr to survey brand strategists and marketers around the world.
 The goal was to learn how influencer marketing is evolving and how to connect the dots between ¨influencer marketing¨ as it exists today to ¨influencer relations¨ of the future.
 I call it ¨Influence 2.0¨, and it’s meant to help us see the forest through the trees¨.